-If a parent chooses to homeschool after registration the School, they must officially withdraw the child and report their intentions to their local school district for approval.
+If a parent chooses to homeschool after registering, they must officially withdraw the child and report their intentions to their local school district for approval.
 (See Notice to Home School available on the Withdrawal Form).

 Weather-Related or Emergency Closing